Many timber sash & case windows are only locked or held shut by centre fasteners of the type shown.

 If you are getting window locks fitted to sash & case windows as an alternative we’d suggest Sash Stops which are key operated and don’t rely on the overlap.

-A hole is drilled in the window frame and the silver threaded insert is screwed into the hole.
+A 8mm hole is drilled in the window frame top sash where the top and bottom sashes meet and the silver threaded insert is screwed into the hole.
 This insert remains fitted to the window , by using the supplied keys the brass stop is screwed in and out of this insert.
-The stop when fitted prevents the top and bottom sashes passing each other and thus the window opening.
+The Sash Stops are fitted as pair and when screwed into the insert prevent the top and bottom sashes passing each other and thus the window opening.